alexandergall/bf-sde-nixpkgs/README.md

    * Plain Debian
    * [Mion](https://docs.mion.io/latest/)

-The Nix expression in `bf-sde/kernels/default.nix` includes utiliy functions for each type of system to construct the `buildTree` attribute.
+The Nix expression in `bf-sde/kernels/default.nix` includes utility functions for each type of system to construct the `buildTree` attribute.